Tampa’s Prostitution Exclusion Zone (PEZ)

 Law enforcement officers complain that they face unique challenges when attempting to enforce crimes related to prostitution.
-In an effort to aid officers, the Tampa Police Department, Hillsborough County State Attorney’s Office, and Probation and Parole teamed up to develop a Prostitution Exclusion Zone (PEZ) program.
+To aid officers, the Tampa Police Department, Hillsborough County State Attorney’s Office, and Probation and Parole teamed up to develop a Prostitution Exclusion Zone (PEZ) program.

-This PEZ program involves adding a special condition to probation or pre-trial intervention for felony prostitution offenses.
+This PEZ program includes a special condition to probation or pre-trial intervention for felony prostitution offenses.
 The condition prohibits the offender from entering the designated exclusion zone unless authorized by their probation officer or a listed exception.

 After verification of the violation, the offender will be charged with a violation of the probation and arrested.

-Law enforcement officers in Tampa, FL, are cautioned to use great care and “common sense” when enforcing this ordinance.
-Officers should err on the side of not making the arrest if there is any doubt as to the justification for being inside the exclusion zone.
+In Tampa, FL, law enforcement officers are cautioned to use great care and “common sense” when enforcing this ordinance.
+Officers should err on the side of not arresting if there is any doubt about the justification for being inside the exclusion zone.

 Attorney for Prostitution Crimes in Tampa, FL

-If you were arrested in the city of Tampa for any kind of prostitution-related offense, then contact the criminal defense attorneys at the Sammis Law Firm.
+If you were arrested in the city of Tampa for any prostitution-related offense, contact the criminal defense attorneys at Sammis Law Firm.